michelin/suricate-widget-tester/README.md

 ## Introduction

-The Widget Tester allows developers to test a widget before deploying it to a Suricate instance.
+The Suricate Widget Tester allows developers to test a widget before deploying it to a Suricate instance.
 It has multiple advantages:
-- It's fast and easy to set up and use.
+- It is fast and easy to set up and use.
 - It makes the development and testing of widgets easier and faster.
-- It's fully independent from Suricate.
+- It is fully independent of Suricate.
 A local Suricate instance is not required for it to work.

 The widget tester is able to test the following points.